Frequently Asked Questions about Immunizations

 • The meningococcal vaccine that your child most likely received after one year of age was a vaccine that covers one meningococcal disease strain - the C strain.
 The protection from that vaccine decreases over time and a booster dose is needed.
 Studies show that youth and young people from ages 14 to 25 are at an increased risk for meningococcal disease.

-• Meningococcal conjugate- ACWY-135 (Menactra®, Menveo®, or Niminrix®) protects against 4 of the dangerous strains of meningococcal disease so it is recommended that youth and young adults receive at least one dose during the teen age years.
-In Ontario it is provided during grade 7.
+• Meningococcal conjugate- ACWY-135 (Menactra®, Menveo®, or Niminrix®) protects against 4 of the dangerous strains of meningococcal disease.
+It is recommended that all teens on or after 12 years of age receive a dose of Meningococcal C-ACYW-135, even if they already received a previous dose.
+In Ontario it is provided during grade 7 and it is mandatory for school.

 My child received meningococcal conjugate-ACWY-135 before age 11.
 Is another dose needed in grade 7?